rjhoppe/homelab-ez/umami/index.md

 Umami is a simple, fast, privacy-focused alternative to Google Analytics.
 It provides a self-hosted solution to track website usage statistics without collecting any personal data.
 In a homelab, it's perfect for monitoring traffic on your personal website or any other web services you host.

-## Notes

-A place for notes about the umami service.

 ## Docker Compose Configuration

 This is the configuration for the `umami` service.